 A replicate weight was calculated for each of the 62 replicates using weighting procedures similar to those used for the full-sample weight.
 Each replicate base weight contains an additional component, known as a replicate factor, to account for the subsetting of the sample to form the replicate.
 By repeating the various weighting procedures on each set of replicate base weights, the impact of these procedures on the sampling variance of an estimate is appropriately reflected in the variance estimate.

-Each of the 62 replicate weights for student k in school s in jurisdiction j can be expressed as follows:
+Each of the 62 replicate weights for student k in school s and stratum j can be expressed as follows:

 STU_BWTjsk(r) is the replicate student base weight for replicate r,